To guide child protection workers on how to assess and respond to sexually transmitted infection (STI) notifications.

 Dual Reporting by Medical and Health Staff Flowchart

 In response to recommendation 1987 of the Gordon Inquiry, protocols between the Department for Child Protection and Family Support, the Department of Health, Communicable Disease Control Directorate (CDCD) and the Western Australia Police Service (WA Police) Child Protection Squad, have been in operation since 1 July 2004.

-Under the protocol Operational Directive 21 Interagency Management of Children Under 14 Years Diagnosed with a Sexually Transmitted Infection (STI) the Department of Health advises the Child Protection and Family Support division and WA Police of children under 14 years of age diagnosed with a sexually acquired STI.
+Under the protocol Operational Directive 21 Interagency Management of Children Under 14 Years Diagnosed with a Sexually Transmitted Infection (STI) the Department of Health advises the Department and WA Police of children under 14 years of age diagnosed with a sexually acquired STI.

 The protocol involves parallel reporting:

 Notification is made upon clinical diagnosis or on receipt of laboratory confirmation.
-The independent referral from the local health staff to the local district office prevents the delay in initiating and conducting a SWA.
+The independent referral from the local health staff to the local district office prevents a delay in initiating and conducting a CSI.

 STIs are defined as: